stevenrskelton/stevenrskelton.github.io/_posts/2014-02-09-sortable-table-with-polymer-web-components.md

 ---

 {% include postlogo.html title="Web Components" src="/assets/images/2014/02/webcomponents.png" %} As businesses now rely
-more heavily on web applications to perform daily operations, a user friendly datatable/spreadsheet is indispensable to all web developers.
+more heavily on web applications to perform daily operations, a user-friendly datatable/spreadsheet is indispensable to all web developers.
 While individual requirements vary, the core staple is the sortable table.
 Using Polymer’s Templates and Data-Binding, one can be implemented in a remarkably concise way.